 This is a pretty straightforward one, but if you have a need to amplify your acoustic (particularly relevant if you play live gigs) then you should probably ignore all other considerations and prioritize that one.

-An electric-acoustic guitar are acoustic guitars that have built-in microphones or pickups which allow for the instrument’s sound to be plugged into an amp.
-These typically only affect the volume (though some have equalisation or tonal features too) and are perfect for live performances in bigger venues.
+Acoustic-electric guitars are acoustic guitars that have built-in microphones or pickups which allow for the instrument’s sound to be plugged into an amp.
+These typically only affect the volume (though some have equalization or tonal features too) and are perfect for live performances in bigger venues.

 The manufacturing materials used for electric guitars obviously impact its sound to a degree.
 However, it makes sense that an acoustic guitar’s wood will more drastically impact its resultant tone.
 This is because it actually produces sound inside the body’s ‘box’, unlike an electric guitar.